 Sol Flamenco brings a cast of artists who have lived and trained in Spain, the birthplace of flamenco.
 The group has been working together for many years and it shows in the dancer’s precision footwork, the guitarist’s bold accompaniment and the company’s strong stage presence.

-Joelle Gonçalves is the principle dancer with Sol Flamenco and also works as the company's Artistic Director.
-Her formal dance training began in 2003 when she traveled to Sevilla, Spain, to study with Jose Galvan and has since returned to Spain several times to study with world famous artists such as Manuel Betanzos, Leonor Leal, and Pilar Ortega.
-She has also studied at The Institute for Spanish Arts in Santa Fe, New Mexico.
-In addition to managing shows with some of the Bay Area’s finest artists, she has performed as a soloist with local dance companies, including Mi Alma Flamenca, Mark Taylor Flamenco, the "Flamenco Room" at Thirsty Bear and FLAMENCO!
+Joelle Gonçalves is the Artistic Director and principle dancer of Sol Flamenco.
+Her formal flamenco dance training began in 2003 when she traveled to Seville, Spain, to study at Studio Flamenco José Galván and has since returned to Spain several times to study at prestigious flamenco academies including Academia de Flamenco Manuel Betanzos, Andrés Marín Flamenco Abierto, and Estudio Flamenco Juan Polvillo.
+She has also studied at The Institute for Spanish Arts in Santa Fe, New Mexico as well as flamenco schools in Oakland and San Francisco.
+In addition to managing shows with some of the Bay Area’s finest artists, she has performed as a soloist with local dance companies, including Mi Alma Flamenca, Mark Taylor Flamenco, Toque Tercero, the "Flamenco Room" at Thirsty Bear and FLAMENCO!
 LIVE!
 She has received awards from the Sonoma Arts Council, The Alliance for California Traditional Arts. and received a personal letter from Cirque du Soleil talent scout, Guilio Scatola, requesting her audition (after seeing her perform at the San Francisco Palace of Fine Arts) for the production of Ka.
-Joelle was hired for the winter 2022 season of Cirque de Bobeme's "Gypsy" as a flamenco soloist and well as a flamenco dancer with Opera San José Barber of Seville in 2023.
+Joelle was hired for the winter 2022 season of Cirque de Bobeme's "Gypsy" as a flamenco soloist as well as a flamenco dancer with the Opera San José production of Barber of Seville in 2023.
 Joelle teaches Flamenco Dance Classes in Santa Rosa at The Finley Center every week.